k2controls/eet103/sprint1/index.md

 #### Overview

-This first sprint provides an overview to the EET103 class and its related resources.
-You will learn the concepts of basic circuits and be able to construct simple circuits consisting of a DC voltage source and a load.
-A digital multimeter is used to measure continuity, voltage, and current while you are introduced to the  concepts of series and parallel circuits.
-An introduction to soldering is also included.
+This first sprint provides an introduction to the EET103 class and its related resources.
+You will learn basic circuit concepts and construct simple circuits consisting of a DC voltage source and a load.
+A digital multimeter will be used to measure continuity, voltage, and current, while you are introduced to series and parallel circuits.
+This sprint also includes an introduction to soldering.

 #### Outcomes
 1. Basic Concepts of Electricity

-    a.
-Static Electricity
+    - Static Electricity
-    b.
-Conductors, Insulators, and Electron Flow
+    - Conductors, Insulators, and Electron Flow
-    c.
-What Are Electric Circuits?
+    - Electric Circuits
-    d.
-Voltage and Current
+    - Voltage and Current
-    e.
-Circuit Load and Resistance
+    - Circuit Load and Resistance
-    f.
-Voltage and Current in a Practical Circuit
+    - Understanding Voltage and Current in Practical Circuits
-    g.
-Conventional Versus Electron Flow
+    - Conventional Versus Electron Flow
-    h.
-Digital Multimeter Use
+    - Digital Multimeter Use

 2. Electrical Safety

-    a.
-The Importance of Electrical Safety
+    - The Importance of Electrical Safety
-    b.
-Physiological Effects of Electricity
+    - Physiological Effects of Electricity
-    c.
-Shock Current Path
+    - Shock Current Path
-    d.
-Safe Practices
+    - Safe Practices
-    e.
-Emergency Response
+    - Emergency Response
-    f.
-Common Sources of Hazard
+    - Common Sources of Hazard
-    g.
-Safe Circuit Design
+    - Safe Circuit Design
-    h.
-Safe Meter Usage
+    - Safe Meter Usage
-    i.
-Electric Shock Data
+    - Electric Shock Data

 #### Sprint Assessment
-To validate your understanding and abilities in basic DC circuits, you will demonstrate knowledge of fundamental electricity concepts, including schematic diagram interpretation, circuit construction, circuit analysis, and measurement.
-Additionally, you are required to submit a video demonstration showcasing the correct construction of your circuit and proper use of a digital multimeter to measure voltage, current, and resistance.
-This video should clearly explain each step and ensure safe handling practices.
+You will demonstrate your understanding of fundamental DC circuit concepts, including schematic diagram interpretation, circuit construction, circuit analysis, and measurement.
+You must also submit a video demonstration showcasing the correct construction of your circuit and the proper use of a digital multimeter to measure voltage, current, and resistance.
+The video must clearly explain each step and highlight safe handling practices.